jadianes/winerama-recommender-tutorial/tutorials/tutorial_3.md

 This is what our system will do, and we will use clustering for that.
 Why?
 Simple.
 Instead of trying to compare our user to every other user in the system every time recommendations are needed, we will pre-cluster all the users in the system by its wine reviews scores.
 By doing so we will have groups of similar users.
 Then, when a user asks for recommendations, we will look for them just in the cluster this user is clustered in.
 Since we know all the users in that cluster have a similar taste (they scored similarly the same wines, for good or bad), this greatly reduces the search space.

 Of course there are more sophisticated recommender systems (e.g. collaborative filtering using ALS), but this one is easy to understand in terms of its meaning and makes use of some machine learning techniques we already know about.

-This stage of the project corresponds to the tag [stage-2.3](https://github.com/jadianes/winerama-recommender-tutorial/tree/stage-2.3).

 ### Creating a model object to store clustering information